ecceman/bt-stat/README.md

 Polybar bluetooth module.

 ## Installation/usage
-1. Make sure bluetoothctl is installed
+1. Make sure bluetoothctl and Python >= 3.3 is installed
 2. Download python script and modify the (list of) MAC addresses for bluetooth devices to fit your own stuff.
 3. Create polybar config
 ```